AShiningRay/SwanKernel-LGV20/README.md

 Yes, here's a list of features that both kernel variants have over stock:

 1. AdrenoBoost for improved GPU performance.
-2. GPU and CPU UnderVolt (2 variants of the kernel, one with stable UVs, and the other with extreme UVs, if your phone can handle).
+2. GPU and CPU UnderVolt for better power efficiency on load.
 3. CPU governors tuned for better battery life and thermal stability without impacting performance all that much.
 4. Almost no unnecessary debug flags on the kernel, minimizing its size and overhead.
 After it gets stable, this will only get better.
 5. Westwood TCP Congestion Algorithm set as default in order to have better network performance and consistency.